gyrogami logo

 Categories: Instruction and information; Messages and statements; Ethics and laws; Commerce and business

-Less draconian property grabs have occurred like when pre-1965 silver coins were ordered to be turned in for fiat paper money.
+Less draconian property grabs have occurred like when 90% silver pre-1965 coins were ordered to be turned in for fiat paper money.
 The final nail happened when Nixon nixed the dollar being tied to the gold standard.

 What can we do?
 Conserve, recycle, buy local, barter, use co-ops, support renewable energy.
-Ditch consumerism and capitalism because they are unsustainable and have failed our country (and the world as a whole) as evidenced by the growing gap between haves and have nots and the wholesale destruction of the planet to meet the needs of the tiniest majority of its population.
+Ditch over-consumerism and over-capitalism because they are unsustainable.
+The growing gap between haves and have nots has failed our country and the world as a whole.

 Which brings me to a quote that I heard recently: Abraham Lincoln said to be weary of internet facts because you never know if they're true.
-Al Gore, the inventor of the internet, would be proud.
+Al Gore, the inventor of the internet, agrees.

-UPDATE 8/11/2022: If the government doesn't get it the criminals will.
-The hacking of basically every digital currency has exponentially grown and will continue until something - I'm not sure what - is done to fix it.
-As smart as technology is we still fail to secure anything and everything electronic from hackers.
-Instead of physically going to a bank to rob it they can do so from a non-extradition country at their leisure without worry.
+If the stocks and banks and real estate left you untouched then how about the criminals?
+The hacking of digital currencies will continue until something - I'm not sure what - is done to fix it.
+Instead of physically robbing someone they can do so from a non-extradition country at their leisure.

 Posted by M: September 14, 2018